Last Updated on October 22, 2021 by Olivia Herlihy RN

 Sun damage is the number one cause of wrinkles.
 UV rays also lead to age spots and other types of discolouration on the skin.
 A study carried out on 298 caucasian women from 30 years to 78 years old, showed that UV exposure was responsible for 80% of visible facial ageing signs.
 The full study can be found here.

 I use a sunscreen with SPF 50 every day and my current choice is Elizabeth Arden Prevage City Smart.
 It’s a broad spectrum mineral sunscreen so it blocks out both UVA and UVB rays with a combination of zinc and titanium dioxide.
-It’s currently available on Amazon for £55.
-I wrote about this product in my 5 Top Amazon Beauty Buys.

 The quality of the air we breathe in big cities has become seriously compromised, and traffic exhaust is one of the most toxic substances for the skin.
 Recently there have been more and more studies showing that air pollution may be one of the primary causes of skin ageing.
 Big polluted cities such as London, New York and Beijing are particularly affected.